cez0729/two-stage-recommendation-system/README_SERVING.md

 docker compose up -d --build
 ```

-The Phase 6 Compose stack was validated on an AWS Ubuntu host at port 8001 while the baseline remained healthy at port 8000.
+The content-aware Compose stack was validated on an AWS Ubuntu host port 8001 while the baseline remained healthy at port 8000.
 A single request is below the 100 ms reference in the local profile, but P95 breaches that reference under concurrency.
 Latency remains environment-dependent, so the sequential benchmark, stage profile, and concurrency curve are retained together instead of making a production SLA or capacity claim.

 For one Ubuntu VM deployment, see `deploy/README.md` and `deploy/bootstrap.sh`.
 GitHub Actions runs unit/API tests, lint, and a Docker build; artifact-aware parity is run after restoring the release bundle.
 CI does not retrain the full model.

 ## Limitations

 The data is public Amazon Reviews and evaluation is offline.
 There are no exposure logs, online feedback, A/B tests, CTR, conversion, or GMV claims.
-Phase 6 recovered high-coverage title, brand, and fine-category metadata for content retrieval, but price and aggregate-rating fields remain excluded.
+The content retrieval pipeline recovered high-coverage title, brand, and fine-category metadata for content retrieval, but price and aggregate-rating fields remain excluded.
 Static metadata availability time cannot be independently verified.